jeffreykegler/old_kollos/notes/misc/linear.md

 We call a choicepoint non-trivial iff it is not trivial.

+We now consider,
-We now study the form that the first non-trivial choicepoint must take for the unfraught grammar `g`.
+following the descent in top-to-bottom order, the first non-trivial choicepoint for the unfraught grammar `g`.

 ## ???